• Resources

 For more help, start with our guide to the disability application process.
 You may also qualify for other assistance programs for people with disabilities.

-See if your COPD might qualify for disability.
+See if your COPD qualifies for disability.

 Other conditions that can qualify for disability: